-Photo taken in Baton Rouge among depictions of slavery targeted by crackdown of National Park Service
+Feds deny photo taken in Baton Rouge was among images targeted by National Park Service crackdown

 Latest Weather Blog

-Photo taken in Baton Rouge among depictions of slavery targeted by crackdown of National Park Service
+Feds deny photo taken in Baton Rouge was among images targeted by National Park Service crackdown

 BATON ROUGE — An infamous photograph depicting an escaped enslaved man taken in Baton Rouge was among materials tied to the darker parts of American history that the Trump administration has ordered the National Park Service to remove in a recent move, multiple outlets reported.